The Education Pathway

 The single most important component of the School of Education program is a successful student teaching experience.

 STUDENT TEACHING SEMESTER.
-Student Teaching is a sixteen-week period during which the student teacher is in one or more classrooms in a public or Christian school in the local area on a full-time basis, putting into practice all that has been learned prior to this final semester.
+Student Teaching is a sixteen-week period during which the student teacher is assigned to one or more classrooms in a public or Christian school classrooms on a full-time basis, putting into practice all that has been learned prior to the final semester.
 During this time, the student teacher is under the supervision of an experienced master teacher, referred to as the classroom supervisor, and is being supervised by one or more college supervisors.

-Student teachers are informed of their placements during the spring before their student teaching semester and are required to visit their classroom supervisors at the school of their assignment before leaving for summer break.
+Student teachers are usually informed of their placements in the spring semester prior to the student teaching experienced and are required to visit their classroom supervisors at the school of their assignment before leaving for summer break.
 Fall student teachers begin their pre-service, professional semester on the first day of school of the school corporation to which they are assigned.
 Spring student teachers are required to be in the classroom during the first week of school in the fall to get that start-up of the school year experience.
 As the weeks pass, student teachers progress from observing to having complete supervision of the class using a co-teaching model.
 During this time, the student teacher is observed and counseled by the college supervisors.
 Classroom supervisors, in collaboration with college supervisors, complete an initial, mid-term, and final evaluation.

 Because the student teaching semester is so important and demanding, the candidate is encouraged to reduce outside activities to a minimum.
 For most, it will mean not working and having very limited involvement in extra-curricular activities.
 Students are not permitted to enroll in any other academic courses during this semester unless permission is granted by the School of Education faculty.